dolphjs/docs/content/cli/usages.md

 #### dolph start

-Compiles a Typescript written codebase to Javascript and outputs it to the output directory (`/app`) then starts the server or starts a Javascript server.
+Compiles a TypeScript codebase to JavaScript, outputs it to the designated output directory (`/app`), and then starts the server.
+Alternatively, it can start a JavaScript server directly if already compiled.

 ```typescript
 $ dolph start